Overview - updated January 2026

 Getting there using public transport

 The best way to get to the start using public transport is to first catch the Fremantle line train and get off at Cottesloe train station.
 From the Station catch the 102 bus, which will take you to the beach front and starting point.
+The 102 terminates/starts on Railway Street opposite the station.

 Turn around point